Bwc9876/git-from-scratch/index.typ

 == Remote Refs
 <remote-refs>

-A set of branches kept in sync from a different machine is called a remote.
+A set of branches kept in sync from a different machine is called a *remote* ref.
 Remotes are listed in `.git/refs/remotes`, and will be synced according to the #emph[refspec] present in `.git/config`.